irfanahmad2000/LinuxAssignment/README.md

 irfan@irfan-HP-Laptop-15s-fq4xxx:~/MyFiles/Backup$

-Execute the ls command to list files in the current directory.
+(8)Execute the ls command to list files in the current directory.
 Save the output to a file named "file_list.txt."
 Then, use a pipe to filter the output through grep to display only files with a ".txt" extension.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 irfan@irfan-HP-Laptop-15s-fq4xxx:~/MyFiles/Backup$ cd ..
 irfan@irfan-HP-Laptop-15s-fq4xxx:~/MyFiles$ ls > file_list.txt